OpenEvalProject/evals/manuscripts/elife-87863/v1/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/87863/elife-87863-fig8-v1.jpg)

 **Figure 8.:** Expression values are normalized to the housekeeping gene, ACTB, and quantified relative to BMECs treated with HBSS alone. ΔΔCq data are presented in box-and-whisker format after log2 transformation with the values for each biological replicate displayed individually (N = 4).
 Statistical analyses were performed in Prism on log2 transformed ΔΔCq values via one-way ANOVA followed by Dunnett’s test using a confidence interval of 95%.
-(A) STRA6; (B) CRBP1; and (C) LRAT.Figure 8—source data 1.
+(A) STRA6; (B) CRBP1; and (C) LRAT.

 ## Discussion